 - A smaller percentage of local workers qualified in the field of Information Technology (2.0% compared to 7.0%)

-The largest changes in fields of qualifications of the workforce in the City of Brimbank between 2011 and 2016 were:
+The largest changes in fields of qualifications of the total workforce in City of Brimbank between 2011 and 2016 were: